apache/druid/docs/content/configuration/indexing-service.md

 |`affinity`|JSON object mapping a datasource String name to a list of indexing service middle manager host:port String values.
 Druid doesn't perform DNS resolution, so the 'host' value must match what is configured on the middle manager and what the middle manager announces itself as (examine the Overlord logs to see what your middle manager announces itself as).|{}|

 Tasks will try to be assigned to preferred workers.
 Fill capacity strategy is used if no preference for a datasource specified.

+Note that, if `druid.indexer.runner.pendingTasksRunnerNumThreads` is set to n (> 1) then it means to fill n preferred workers upto capacity simultaneously and then moving on.

 ##### Equal Distribution